-I have to say of all the shoes that I have ever worn, none were more comfortable out of the box as these shoes were.
-I tried these on and they immediately were extremely comfortable.
+The Mizuno Wave Ignitus is one of the most comfortable pair of soccer shoes I have ever worn right out of the box.
 They have an unusually narrow heel cup, lined with a soft smooth synthetic “suede-like” material.
 This suede material is extremely comfortable out of the box on any shoe, like the k-leather Nike Laser III, but unlike the swede on that heel, this one did not dry out, staying super smooth and spongy.
 Because the heel is so narrow it locks in your foot, not allowing for any rubbing in the heel area, eliminating any chance of getting blisters.
 The shoe fits at around a regular width, maybe leaning towards a wider fitting shoe.
 I do have a narrow foot but did not encounter any fit issues.
 The tongue is unusually thick and padded, partnered with a central lacing system that allows for a super tight, secure fit.
 The sole plate seems to have an unadvertised carbon fiber sole, eliminating stud pressure and creating a more comfortable fit over long periods of time.
 They are not at all stiff out of the box and I had absolutely no trouble wearing them for 3 hours straight for the first time.
 I wore a size 9US in these, which is my normal size for a tight fitting shoe, and these did fit me perfectly, so go for your normal size.

 They are advertised as 8oz soccer shoes, which is actually quite light, around the same weight as Nike Vapors.
 The truth is that they are actually pretty light, in your hands.
 On your feet though, they don’t give that same feeling of weightlessness that a pair of Adidas Adizeros or even Nike Vapors will give.
 Whether this is a mental thing or the truth, it is what I experienced playing with these shoes.